-- PRJ 3321 Public Relations Cases and Strategies (3) A case study and project-based approach to public relations research, strategy setting and tactical implementation.
-Prerequisites: PRJ 2230 and either JRN 1102 or PRJ 3375. - PRJ 3375 Public Relations Writing (3) This course (designed for non-journalism majors) focuses on developing the professional writing skills required for public relations practitioners, AP style and how to write effectively for clients, the media and for online publications. - Advanced Public Relations Tactics (3) Practical experience in preparation of public relations messages for a client.
-This course is PRJ 4419 limited to juniors and seniors Prerequisite: PRJ 3321.
-Co-requisite: PRJ 4423. - PRJ 4423 Public Relations Case Studies (3) Application of public relations theory and best practices resulting in the creation of a complete public relations campaign for a client.
-This course is limited to juniors and seniors Prerequisite: PRJ 3321.
-Co-requisite: PRJ 4419.
-PSYCHOLOGY COURSES (PSY) - PSY 2200 General Psychology (3) A survey of the basic theories, concepts, principles, and research findings in the field of psychology. - Honors General Psychology (3) PSY 2201 A survey of the basic theories, concepts, principles, and research findings in the field of psychology. - PSY 2205 Psychology of Adjustment (3) A course in mental health, designed to assist the individual in making a good adjustment to the changing requirements of the environment. - PSY 2210 Developmental Psychology (3) A study of human development across the life-span with emphasis on psychosocial, emotional, and cognitive changes. physical, - PSY 2230 Orientation to Psychology (3) Introduction to the language of psychology, APA writing style, and library research.
+PRJ 4423 Public Relations Case Studies (3) Application of public relations theory and best practices resulting in the creation of a complete public relations campaign for a client.
+This course is limited to juniors and seniors Prerequisite: PRJ 3321 Co-requisite: PRJ 4419.
+PSYCHOLOGY COURSES (PSY) PSY 2200 Introduction to Psychology (3) A survey of the basic theories, concepts, principles, and research findings in the field of psychology.
+Honors General Psychology (3) PSY 2201 A survey of the basic theories, concepts, principles, and research findings in the field of psychology.
+Psychology of Adjustment (3) PSY 2205 A course in mental health, designed to assist the individual in making a good adjustment to the changing requirements of the environment.
+Developmental Psychology (3) PSY 2210 A study of human development across the life-span with emphasis on psychosocial, physical, emotional, and cognitive changes.
+PSY 2230 Orientation to the Psychology Major (3) Introduction to the language of psychology, APA writing style, and library research.
 Also includes an over view of career paths in psychology.
 PSY 3301 Basic Statistics (3) An introduction to descriptive and inferential statistical concepts, methods, and tools.
-Topics to be covered include basic terminology, measurement, data description, probability, hypothesis testing, and inferential tests (parametric and non-parametric).
-May be used for Sociology credit.
+Topics to be covered include basic terminology, measurement, data description, probability, hypothesis testing, and inferential tests (parametric and non-parametric) May be used for Sociology credit.
 Prerequisite: MTH 1110 or higher, with a grade of C or above.